linnarsson-lab/fetal_brain_multiomics/README.md

 We use the [Chromograph](https://github.com/linnarsson-lab/chromograph) pipeline.

-Code for making many of the figures is available as [Jupyter notebooks](notebooks/README.md)
+Code for making many of the figures is available as [Jupyter notebooks](notebooks/README.md) The package versions used to generate these figures are in [this environment file](environment.yml)

 ### Genes and transcripts annotation